deutschebank/fluxnova-docs-manual/content/update/minor/712-to-713/_index.md

 ## Custom Process Applications

-For every process application, the Camunda dependencies should be updated to the new version.
+For every process application, the Flowave dependencies should be updated to the new version.
 Which dependencies you have is application- and server-specific.
 Typically, the dependencies consist of any of the following:

-* `camunda-engine-spring`
+* `flowave-engine-spring`
-* `camunda-engine-cdi`
+* `flowave-engine-cdi`
-* `camunda-ejb-client`
+* `flowave-ejb-client`
 * ...

 There are no new mandatory dependencies for process applications.